 Learn more about the importance of volunteering and get tips on how to find volunteer opportunities in the article, The benefits of volunteering as a newcomer in Canada.

-To build your understanding of local culture and market trends, use networking apps like Arrive Connections and LinkedIn to meet people who are born and raised in Canada or have been in the country for many years.
+To build your understanding of local culture and market trends, use networking apps like LinkedIn to meet people who are born and raised in Canada or have been in the country for many years.
 Chat with professionals in your industry to understand if obtaining any certifications or licenses are essential for your occupation.
 Attend conferences, networking events, and workshops to improve your knowledge of local best practices; Eventbrite and Meetup are good sites to find events close to you.

 3. Virtual learning